| Language in use | English

 |

 Sexist Terms - and alternatives This list of sexist terms shows not only what may be avoided but also how they may be avoided.
+It has been noted that the pronoun "he" is used far more in literature than "she".
+There are many cultural reasons for this, and it's worth observing that JRR Tolkein uses "she" only once in his story The Hobbit (about Bilbo Baggins' mother) andin an extensive survey Jane Austen was the only writer to always use "she" more than "he".
 If in the company of people who are made uncomfortable by sexist terms, there is a polite and linguistically acceptable alternative in most cases.
 The often quoted "person aperture cover" for "man hole" is both a hoax and a parody of the intention of the language.
 The following are becoming increasingly accepted and mostly are no longer an issue of contention.
 The following

 checklist of alternatives to sexist language was produced by a publisher